acts-project/acts/CONTRIBUTING.md

 - bug reports
     - mention affected version(s)
     - issue type: "Bug"
-    - a detailed description of the bug including a receipe on how to reproduce it and any hints which may help diagnosing the problem
+    - a detailed description of the bug including a recipe on how to reproduce it and any hints which may help diagnosing the problem
 - feature requests
     - issue type: "Improvement" or "New Feature"
     - a detailed description of the feature request including possible use cases and benefits for other users